PUBLIC SERVICE INTERNSHIP PROGRAM

 Interns through IPS are not limited to students at the University of Tennessee and typically are selected from colleges and universities to work in operations, research and policy support with a focus on projects.
 IPS provides consulting, training and research for industry, law enforcement, government leadership and local governments across the state.

 Public Service Internships

 This program is open to seniors and graduate students from a wide variety of disciplines, with a demonstrated interest in local government.
 Interns are placed primarily through the two IPS agencies that directly serve local governments in Tennessee – the County Technical Assistance Service and the Municipal Technical Advisory Service.
-The focus of this program is to introduce graduate students to local governments in Tennessee, and we emphasize competitive placement through interviews and structured learning objectives.
+The focus of this program is to introduce dedicated students to local governments in Tennessee, and we emphasize competitive placement through interviews and structured learning objectives.